ohduran/checkout-system-technical-challenge/README.md

 1. Based on the adjustment type, calculate the "discount units", which would be the offer amount for the *value* adjustment type, and the price of the product times the amount percentage for the *percentage* adjustment type.

 2. Based on the offer type, calculate the "increments" of discount units that would add up the discount amount.
-For buyxgetx offer types, the calculation was described above; for buyxalldropx, the calculation was even simpler, as the discount amount would be the units of discount times the number of items, since all items received a discount.
+For buyxgetx offer types, the calculation was described above; for buyxalldropx, the calculation is even simpler, as the discount amount would be the units of discount times the number of items, since all items received a discount.

 ## Why not move logic away from the model?